 This 12-credit graduate program includes four three-credit graduate courses.
 At 2019-20 tuition rates, the cost of these courses is $462 per credit for North Carolina residents and $1,311 per credit for non-residents.
 Thus, the total estimated cost for the program is $5,544 for North Carolina residents and $15,732 for non-residents.
 See Online and Distance Education Tuition and Fees for cost details.

 Plan of Study

-The program is an online, 12-credit-hour program.
-Students are admitted as a cohort and complete all required courses as a group.
-Using an 8-week accelerated course format, students take one course at a time and finish the program in two semesters.
+The online Graduate Certificate in Sport, Entertainment and Venue Management program is an online, 12-credit-hour program.
+Using an 8-week accelerated course format, students can take one course at a time and finish the program in two semesters.

 Billions of dollars are invested in public assembly venues worldwide to host sport and entertainment events that attract local residents and tourists while stimulating local economies.
 The Graduate Certificate in Sport and Entertainment Venue Management equips students with the skills needed to manage public assembly venues and to operate key facilities.

 Our Students Say

 "This program has been a game changer in a positive way.
 I have already applied many of the things learned into my career.
 I was the recipient of the 2015 Georgia Recreation & Park Association New Initiative Grant, and was able to write a successful grant due to the lessons I learned in Fiscal Management.
 As this journey ends the possibilities are endless.
 I am eager to see what comes next both in my professional and personal life."